 - Red Bell Pepper - The sweetest member of the bell pepper family, the red bell not only adds sugar, but also some vibrant color to the Lebanese salad.
 Try substituting various colors of bell peppers for a different twist in color and flavor.

 - Red Onion - This variety is my go-to for salads when I need a mild sort of spice.
 They are crisp and add some wonderful color variety to the dish.

 - Radishes - Radishes add more subtle spice and their crunch can’t be beat.
 When buying radishes, choose smaller ones - ping pong ball size is perfect - to be sure they have a good flavor.
 Also be sure their greens are crisp and bright, as wilted or discolored greens indicate the veggie is past its prime.

 - Parsley - This common little herb is packed with vitamin A and C, so along with getting flavor and added texture in this dish, you also get a nutrition boost.

-- No one enjoys soggy vegetables, but you’re in luck!
-Your salad with lemon dressing will stay fresh and crisp in the fridge for 2 - 3 days or longer.
+- Even after it's been coated with lemon dressing, the Lebanese salad will stay fresh and crisp in the fridge for at least 3 days, and possibly longer.
 As a bonus, the flavors only get better with time.